justinrgarrard/world-of-naevis.net/data/downtime_activities/performing.md

 *Requires proficiency in an instrument.*

-Gain an amount of gp equal to your Charisma modifier multiplied by your proficiency bonus.
+Gain an amount of gp equal to your Charisma ability score multiplied by your proficiency bonus.